-Carbon nanotube films have been identified as a promising replacement for Spiro-OMeTAD as hole-selective transport layers in perovskite photovoltaic devices.
-While Spiro works well as a hole-selective transport layer, there are serious concerns that it is also a significant source of perovskite cell performance degradation over time due to migration of Li atoms into the perovskite bulk.
-As such, replacement transport layer materials are currently under investigation, including carbon nanotubes.
+To realize chromic photovoltaic and conventional photovoltaic architectures, carbon-nanotube films have been identified as a promising replacement for Spiro-OMeTAD as hole-selective transport layers in perovskite photovoltaic devices.
+While Spiro works well as a hole-selective transport layer, there is serious concern that it is also a significant source of perovskite-cell-performance degradation over time due to migration of Li atoms into the perovskite bulk.

 Applications and Industries